MicrosoftDocs/win32/desktop-src/DirectShow/step-4--add-the-video-renderer.md

 ---
-Description: 'This topic is step 4 of the tutorial Audio/Video Playback in DirectShow.' ms.assetid: '34f35a95-1981-4467-a581-46db96c05224'
+Description: This topic is step 4 of the tutorial Audio/Video Playback in DirectShow. ms.assetid: 34f35a95-1981-4467-a581-46db96c05224
-title: 'Step 4: Add the Video Renderer'
+title: Step 4 Add the Video Renderer ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Step 4: Add the Video Renderer